Adiguna7/indonesia-worldcup-qualifier-prediction/Readme.md

 ## Improvement
 - Implement a proper scaling factor, such as a sigmoid function.
 - Consider goal counts from previous matches as part of the performance boost calculation.
+- Implement web base to animate the simulation
+- Scrape match result from web instead hardcoded

 ## Author
 Suryo Adiguna